-DATE: 24 October 2013
+DATE: 25 October 2016

-- TO: Mayor and Councillors - FROM: Chief Executive
+TO: Mayor and Councillors

-COUNCIL MEETING SCHEDULE FOR THE REMAINDER OF 2013
+FROM: Chief Executive

-1.0 SUMMARY
+COUNCIL MEETING SCHEDULE FOR THE REMAINDER OF 2016

-- 1.1 The purpose of this report is to adopt a schedule of Council meetings for the remainder of 2013. - 1.2 This issue arises from a requirement in the Local Government Act 2002 to determine the date of the first meeting of Council at the inaugural Council meeting. - 1.3 The Council is required to give effect to the purpose of local government as prescribed by section 10 of the Local Government Act 2002.
-That purpose is: - (c) To enable democratic local decision-making and action, by and on behalf of, communities; and - (d) To meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses. - 1.4 Council seeks to meet this obligation and the achievement of the district vision set out in the Long Term Plan 2012-22.
-The matters raised in this report relate to those elements of the vision identified in the following table.
+1 SUMMARY

-1.5 This report concludes by recommending that Council adopt the meeting schedule attached as Appendix 1.
+- 1.1 The purpose of this report is to adopt a schedule of Council meetings for the remainder of 2016. - 1.2 This issue arises from a requirement in the Local Government Act 2002 to determine the date of the first ordinary meeting of Council at the Inaugural Council Meeting. - 1.3 Council seeks to meet its obligations under the Local Government Act 2002 and the achievement of the District Vision adopted by Council as part of the Long Term Plan 2015-25.
+These are stated on Page 2 of this agenda. - 1.4 This report concludes by recommending that Council adopt the meeting schedule attached as Appendix 1.

-2.0 BACKGROUND
+2 BACKGROUND

-- 2.1 Under the Local Government Act 2002 Council is required at their inaugural meeting to fix the date and time of the first meeting of the local authority, or adopt a schedule of meetings. - 2.2 In the last triennium Council was meeting monthly, and the attached meeting schedule proposed that this arrangement be continued at least for the remainder of 2013 and until a committee structure is confirmed.
+- 2.1 Under the Local Government Act 2002 Council is required at their inaugural meeting to fix the date and time of the first meeting of the local authority, or adopt a schedule of meetings. - 2.2 In the last triennium Council was meeting monthly, and the attached meeting schedule proposes that this arrangement be continued at least for the remainder of 2016 and until a committee structure is confirmed.

-3.0 CURRENT SITUATION
+3. CURRENT SITUATION

-3.1 In accordance with the LGA 2002 Council must at the minimum determine the date for the first Council meeting.
-It is proposed that this be 31 October 2013.
+3.1 In accordance with the LGA 2002 Council must at the minimum determine the date for the first Ordinary Council meeting.
+It is proposed that this be the 24 November 2016.

-4.0 OPTIONS
+4. OPTIONS

-- 4.1 Adopt the schedule of meetings for the remainder of 2013 as attached in Appendix 1. - 4.2 Amend the schedule.
+- 4.1 Adopt the schedule of meetings for the remainder of 2016 as attached in Appendix1. - 4.2 Amend the schedule.

-5.0 SIGNIFICANCE AND CONSULTATION
+5. SIGNIFICANCE AND ENGAGEMENT

-- 5.1 This matter is administrative and is therefore in accordance with Council's Policy on Significance is assessed as being of low significance. - 5.2 No consultation is required this decision.
+- 5.1 This matter is administrative and is therefore in accordance with Council's Policy on Significance and Engagement is assessed as being of low significance. - 5.2 No consultation is required on this decision.

-6.0 ASSESSMENT OF OPTIONS (INCLUDING FINANCIAL IMPLICATIONS)
+6. ASSESSMENT OF OPTIONS (INCLUDING FINANCIAL IMPLICATIONS)

-- 6.1 The meeting on 31 October 2013 must be confirmed.
-This is when the Annual Report 2012-13 will be adopted by Council and it is the statutory deadline for this. - 6.2 Changing the rest of the schedule will mean that Council needs to confirm alternative dates for meetings.
+- 6.1 The Extraordinary meeting on the 31 October 2016 must be confirmed.
+This is when the Annual Report for 2015-2016 will be adopted by Council and it is the statutory deadline for this. - 6.2 Changing the rest of the schedule will mean that Council needs to confirm alternative dates for meetings.
 This will need to be done immediately so that diaries can be amended and the public notified.

-7.0 PREFERRED OPTION AND REASONS
+7. PREFERRED OPTION(S) AND REASONS

 7.1 The preferred option is to adopt the schedule as it is.
-This will mean that the public can be advised of the meeting schedule, and staff are able to plan their workloads accordingly.
+This will mean that the public can be advised of the meeting schedule, and elected members and staff are able to plan their workloads accordingly.

-8.0 RECOMMENDATION
+8. RECOMMENDATION(S)

-A) THAT Council adopted the schedule of meetings for the remainder of 2013 as attached in Appendix 1.
+A) THAT Council adopt the schedule of meetings for the remainder of 2016 as attached in Appendix 1.